Big-Life-Lab/deepROC/README.md

 Then call the deepROC function with appropriate inputs:
 results, EQresults = ac.deepROC(*kwargs)

-An example (under extras) of calling the function can be found in:
+An example of calling the function can be found in:
 test_deepROC.py

 Analysis can be performed with: